ssitkowx/Template/README.md

 # VI.
 Tips:
 When using with VCode:
-- Complete all stapes form point V,
+- Complete all steps form point V,
 - Open VCode and when he ask select the conan-release configuration.